 Writers are encouraged to ground their essays in personal experience rather than philosophical abstraction.
-Each year, four writers will be selected as finalists and invited to debate the question on the second Saturday in June in New York Mills, MN.
-Costs for winners’ travel, food, and lodging will be covered by the Cultural Center.
+Each year, four writers will be selected as finalists, awarded $500 each, and invited to debate the question in front of a live audience on the second Saturday in June in New York Mills, MN.
+Costs for winners’ travel (within the United States), food, and lodging will be covered by the Cultural Center.

 The first annual debate took place in 1993 and asked the question “The Nature of Humankind: Inherently Good or Inherently Evil?“.
 Since then, each year, four finalists present their ideas in front of a live audience who votes to crown America’s Greatest Thinker.
 Subsequent questions have included “Does Life Have Meaning?”
 (1994), “Does God Exist? ” (1996), “Is the Pen Mightier than the Sword?”
 (2002), “Is it ever wrong to do the right thing?”
 (2009), and “Does Technology Free Us or Trap Us?“(2015).
 Click here to see a full list of past questions.

 The Think-Off was begun by Cultural Center founder John Davis and has been held annually since 1993.
-To participate, submit an essay on-line between January 1 – April 1, by clicking on the headline above, by email to email@example.com, or by mail to Think-Off, c/o Cultural Center, P.O.
+To participate, submit an essay online between January 1 – April 1 by clicking here (online form preferred), or by email to email@example.com, or by mail to Think-Off, c/o Cultural Center, P.O.
 Box 246, New York Mills, MN 56567.
 There is no fee to enter.